sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

 Future EEGLAB releases will implement parallel computing of these measures for cases in which multiple processors are available.
-Measures previously computed for a given dataset and stored by { {File\|std_preclust.m} } will not be recomputed, even if you narrow the time and/or frequency ranges considered.
-Instead, the computed measure information will be loaded from the respective Matlab files in which it was saved by previous calls to { {File\|pop_preclust.m} }.
+Measures previously computed for a given dataset and storedby [std_preclust.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=std_preclust.m) will not be recomputed, even if you narrow

+the time and/or frequency ranges considered.
+Instead, the computed measure information will be loaded from the respective Matlab files inwhich it was saved by previous calls to [pop_preclust.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_preclust.m).

 Measure data files are saved in the same directory/folder as the dataset, and have the same dataset name -- but different filename